 Kathryn A. Martin Library IP-Authenticated Services

-the Library offers a large number of online research tools.
-Due to licensing agreements their use is generally restricted to current UMD students, faculty, and staff.
-Electronic documents placed on Course Reserve are also restricted.
+The Kathryn A. Martin Library offers a large number of online research databases, some of which have licensing agreements restricted to current UMD students, faculty, and staff.
+Electronic documents placed on Course Reserves are also restricted.
 To use these restricted resouces, select one of the options below.

-Option 1.
-Virtual Private Network (VPN) connection to UMD
+Option 2.
+Virtual Private Network (VPN) Connection to UMD